-Australia has always been known as a place wherein any one photo, there’s possibly 1000’s of things that could kill you.
-Traditionally we think of insects and animals like spiders, snakes, sharks and crocodiles.
+Australia has always been known as a place wherein anyone photo, there’s possibly 1000’s of things that could kill you.
+Traditionally we think of insects and animals like spiders, snakes, sharks, and crocodiles.
 The Sydney Funnel Web Spider will even blow a bubble and wait to get you in your own pool!

-But perhaps another killer out there is less known and less suspected: Loose fill asbestos.
-Loose fill asbestos was sold as ceiling insulation in the 1960s’ and 1970’s for residential and commercial premises mainly by one company trading as Mr Fluffy.
+But perhaps another killer out there is less known and less suspected: Loose-fill asbestos.
+Loose-fill asbestos was sold as ceiling insulation in the 1960s and 1970s for residential and commercial premises mainly by one company trading as Mr. Fluffy.

-If you employ staff to work in Construction, Plumbing, Electrical engineering, painting or any role that involves working on a structure, then read on!
+If you employ staff to work in Construction, Plumbing, Electrical engineering, painting, or any role that involves working on a structure, then read on!

-Each year, we take a designated pause in time during November for Asbestos Awareness Month to raise necessary awareness about lung cancer and mesothelioma.
+Each year, we take a designated pause in time during November for Asbestos Awareness Month to raise the necessary awareness about lung cancer and mesothelioma.

-Australia has one of the highest rates of asbestos-related illness in the world.
+Australia has one of the highest rates of asbestos-related illnesses in the world.
 Mesothelioma is caused by asbestos exposure.
 In the United States, asbestos-caused lung cancer claims an estimated 10,000 lives every year.
 It’s time to know the dangers and learn how to stay safe when it comes to asbestos.
 The more you know about the material and the risk it holds, the safer you and your workers will be.

 Let’s face it, its never safe to assume.
 There is a risk of asbestos in any house or building built or renovated before 1987, yet many people are unaware that they are living with such a threat.

-The fibres of asbestos are small yet mighty.
+The fibers of asbestos are small yet mighty.
 They have been used quite frequently in building and manufacturing during the twentieth century.
 The high use of the material is due to the low costs and durability.
 The product is highly heat-resistant and used in insulating materials.

 Common Mesothelioma Symptoms

-The first symptoms include chest or abdominal pain, bloating and shortness of breath.
+The first symptoms include chest or abdominal pain, bloating, and shortness of breath.
 Early-stage signs can be slight, these can often be mistaken for normal aches and pains or symptoms of less serious illnesses.